Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ## Microsoft.Azure.AppConfiguration.AspNetCore
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 4.3.0-preview - April 14,2021
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.3.0-preview`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

+### 4.2.1 - March 25,2021
+* Updated package license information.
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.2.1`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 4.2.0 - March 19, 2021
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.2.0`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.